nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Users would experience less flexibility when using the command (for instance, users need to ensure their column in their .csv files matches the sequence).
 * Alternative 2: Flexible column sequence for data in the imported .csv files.
   * Pros:
-    * Greater flexibility for users when importing students'data.
+    * Greater flexibility for users when importing students' data.
   * Cons:
     * Higher chance in wrong a splitting of students' data.
 * We made the choice of Alternative 1 over Alternative 2 as we found that a fixed format would be easier for users to remember and use in the .csv files.